TengdaHan/DPC/README.md

 ## Video Representation Learning by Dense Predictive Coding

 This repository contains the implementation of Dense Predictive Coding (DPC).
-DPC is a self-supervised learning method for video representation learning.

 Links: [[Arxiv]()][[Project page]()]